ahmettekeli/HumanPoseDetection/readme.md

 <!-- [![Product Name Screen Shot][product-screenshot]](live demo link goes here) -->

-This is a sample Human Pose Detection project developed using [ml5.js PoseNet](https://learn.ml5js.org/#/reference/posenet).
+<p>This is a sample Human Pose Detection project developed using [ml5.js PoseNet](https://learn.ml5js.org/#/reference/posenet).
 Custom machine model can be trained for the recognition of custom human poses.
-(Hands up, squat etc.)
+(Hands up, squat etc.)</p>

+<p>In order to train a machine model, there should be raw data collected.
+When there is raw data ready, we can proceed to train a machine model from that data.
+Once the training is complete the machine model can be downloaded and consumed in any application.</p>

-Machine model training should be done with the buttons below the video element.
-[Pose_Label] saves the name of the pose.
-Make sure you enter a valid name before starting the training for your desired human pose.
-[Collect_Data] button starts the data collection for a specific human pose and snap shots the body composition in the video constantly for 20 seconds and collects raw image data.
-Data collection has 5 seconds delay to give you enough time to be ready in front of the camera.
-[Status] header will have informative directives.
+<p>Machine model training should be done with the buttons below the video element. **Pose Label** saves the name of the pose.
+Make sure you enter a valid name before starting the training for your desired human pose. **Collect Data** button starts the data collection for a specific human pose and snap shots the body composition in the video constantly for **20** seconds and collects raw image data.
+Data collection has **5** seconds delay to give you enough time to be ready in front of the camera. **Status** header will have informative directives.</p>
-Multiple human poses can be trained using [Collect_Data] button.
-Make sure you enter [Pose_Label] for each pose you want to train the machine model for.
-Once data collection is done for each human pose you want, click [Train] button to train a machine model from the raw image data.
+Multiple human poses can be trained using **Collect Data** button.
+Make sure you enter **Pose Label** for each pose you want to train the machine model for.
+Once data collection is done for each human pose you want, click **Train** button to train a machine model from the raw image data.
 It will open up a side bar to show the machine model training progress.
-Once it is finished, click [Save_Machine_Model] button to download the machine model you trained with your desired human poses.
+Once it is finished, click **Save Machine Model** button to download the machine model you trained with your desired human poses.

 Now you have a custom machine model which will recognize the human poses you train it for.
 Feel free to build fun things with it and let me know what you build.